bbeanz/FontLCMyEvents/README.md

 6) Create a bunch of test bookings for a known Contact (both past and future)
 7) Log into Community as known User
 8) Visit the new "My events" page and test functionlaity
-9) In Setup open the 2 screenflows and adjust settings as necessary
+9) In Setup open the 2 screenflows and adjust configuration as necessary to meet business requirements